.

 and one that inhibits.impartial.judgment;

-(such as the computer models of Global Warming); a line going diagonally
+over others (such as the computer models of Global Warming and such as

-across the grain of fabric (cut the cloth on the bias); a bias ply tire
+(cut the cloth on the bias); a bias ply tire (an old type of vehicle tire

-(a old type of vehicle tire in which the main plies or cords run across
+in which the main plies or cords run across the bead,

-the bead, radial tires now preferred)
+radial tires now preferred)

 biased.adjective

-marked by or exhibiting bias; prejudiced.(gave
+marked by or exhibiting bias; prejudiced.(mainstream

-a biased account of the trial)
+media giving a biased account of the Trump/Biden election)

 bead.noun,.plural.beads